-Figure 8: Time (in Days) From TPR Filing to TPR Order
+Figure 8: Time (in Days) from TPR Filing to TPR Order

 One additional comparison was made between cases in the 2nd and the 8th judicial districts as their processes are a little different for TPR cases.
-Figure 9 illustrates the average time (in days) between events only for cases that resulted in termination of parental rights.
+Figure 9 illustrates the time (in days) between events only for cases that resulted in termination of parental rights.
 Patterns of timeliness were similar except for two variables.
-Time to permanency was shorter in non-mediated cases in the 2nd judicial district as compared to the 8th judicial district where time to permanency was slightly longer for non-mediated cases.
-In addition, the time from TPR order to adoption was similar between mediated and non-mediated cases.
-In contrast, time from TPR order to adoption was significantly longer in non-mediated cases in the 8th.
+Time to permanency was shorter in non-mediated cases in the 2nd judicial district as compared to the 8th judicial district where time to permanency was longer for non-mediated cases.
+In addition, the time from TPR order to adoption was different between sites.
+In the 2nd, time from TPR order to adoption was significantly longer in non-mediated cases in the 8th.

-Figure 9: Average Time (in Days) to Events in TPR Cases by Judicial District
+Figure 9: Time (in Days) to Events in TPR Cases by Judicial District